-If you’re not interested in voice assistants, the One SL is a smarter choice than the Sonos One.
-Slightly cheaper, it offers the same great features and sound.
-Whether you’re after a standalone speaker or want home cinema rears for your Sonos system, the One SL is a super choice.
+If voice assistance doesn’t interest then the One SL offers (most of) the same great features and sound as the One.
+Whether you’re after a standalone speaker or want home cinema rears for your Sonos system, the One SL is an excellent wireless speaker.

 - Great sound

 - Skips privacy concerns by dropping voice assistants

 - Compact size